0x20bf-org/gpg4usb-website/faq.md

 You need to install 32-bit compatibility libraries:

-On debian based system these could be installed with
+On debian based system these can be installed with

         apt-get install ia32-libs

 or (for newer Ubuntu distributions)

-	apt-get install ia32-ibs-multiarch
+	apt-get install ia32-libs-multiarch

-On suse these could be installed with
+On Suse these can be installed with

         zypper install 32bit

-On Red Hat distributions these could be installed with
+On Red Hat distributions these can be installed with

         yum install glibc.i686